adamgligor/adamgligor.github.io/_posts/2016-06-05-Learn-ruby-and-rails.md

 tags: programming
 ---

+I only know only a few languages o far so one of these days I got curious about ruby and decided to read a book and learn the basics.

-Curious about ruby ?
-Here are some resources
+Here are some resources.

 ## Learning ruby - the language